AlekKras/test_vault/README.md

 There are many ways how to provision and configure an easily accessible developement Vault cluster.
 This option is great to do in `dev` mode.
 This single node is provisioned into a local VM.
 Since it's running in `dev` mode, all data is in-memory and not persisted to disk.
 If any agent fails or the node restarts, all data will be lost.
 This is only mean for local use.

+## Method 2: Ansible [Mediocre]

+This method is *Unix focused.
+It will not work for Windows environments.
+Assuming that you care about your data integrity, you would not want to use Windows anyways, so this method is more beneficial for you.